openharmony/docs/en/application-dev/reference/apis/js-apis-data-unifiedDataChannel.md

-# @ohos.data.UDMF (Unified Data Management Framework)
+# @ohos.data.unifiedDataChannel (Unified Data Channel)

-The **UDMF** module provides unified data management capabilities, including standard definition of data types, such as text and image.
-By calling the APIs provided by this module, applications can encapsulate a variety of data into unified data objects.
+As a part of the Unified Data Management Framework (UDMF), the **unifiedDataChannel** module provides unified data channels and standard data access interfaces for many-to-many data sharing across applications.
+It also provides standard definitions for data types, such as text and image, to streamline data interaction between different applications and minimize the workload of data type adaptation.

 > **NOTE**
 >